corda/corda/docs/source/api-flows.rst

 Locking
 ^^^^^^^
-Flows should avoid using locks or interacting with objects that areshared between flows (except for ``ServiceHub`` and other carefully crafted services such as Oracles.
+Flows should avoid using locks or interacting with objects that are shared between flows (except for ``ServiceHub`` and other carefully crafted services such as Oracles.
 See :doc:`oracles`).
 Locks will significantly reduce the scalability of the node, and can cause the node to deadlock if they remain locked across flow context switch boundaries (such as when sending and receiving from peers, as discussed above, or sleeping, as discussed below).